 Myth 4: Only experienced carpenters can install a flat pack kitchen

-Homeowners certainly have the option to hire someone to install their flat pack kitchen for them.
-But part of the drawcard to this type of kitchen is the fact that homeowners with basic carpentry knowledge can build and install the kitchen themselves (which also means substantial savings).
+Homeowners have the option to hire someone to install their flat pack kitchen for them.
+But part of the drawcard to this type of kitchen is the fact that homeowners with basic carpentry knowledge can also build and install the kitchen themselves (which also means substantial savings).

 Myth 5: Thinking a renovation will fall into place once you start?

 Far too often we have had clients kick off their kitchen renovation without properly preparing and planning for it.